juanpc2018/Power6-vs-Power9/README.md

 2Ghz may require surface mount PCIe connector, Not Though Hole, </br>
 and a metallic bracket / retention mechanism / support, like gamer boards. </br>
 small CPU PCB can have standard Heatsink / waterblock mounting holes. </br>
+1x CPU PCIe for Vertical L. "Cost Reduced" </br>
+2x PCIe for Horizontal = similar to Atmel STK600 mcu & rouding cards. </br>

-The idea is to make an ATX board, similar to NXP dev board, but cost reduced. </br>
+The idea is to make an ATX board, compatible with many cases, </br>
+similar to NXP dev board, but cost reduced. </br>
-different versions: with so-dimm ddr3, with standard full size ddr3 </br>
+different versions: with so-dimm "laptop" ddr3, with standard full size "Desktop" ddr3 </br>
-with cheap 1Gbe Ethernet, with Better 1x SFP+ 10G cage, </br>
+maybe ddr can also be a PCIe module, user can swap. </br> with cheap 1Gbe Ethernet, with Better 1x SFP+ 10G cage, NXP recomended IC or common Aquantia AC100 Broadcom </br>
 with CPU SATA-II 3Gbps, with faster SATA-III 6Gbps like [Sonnet Temp SSD to PCIe card](https://www.sonnettech.com/product/tempossd.html) </br>
 or nothing, just PCIe slots, </br>
 maybe with PCI to PCIe "there are 4 different IC brands", </br>